Fleur Jong

-In June 2021, she won two gold medals by setting a new world record in both the women's 100 metres T64 and women's long jump T64 events at the World Para Athletics European Championships held in Bydgoszcz, Poland.
-In the long jump event, she set a new world record twice: in her fifth attempt, she jumped 6.04 metres and she improved this to 6.06 metres in her next attempt.
+Jong is a gold medalist in the women's 100 metres T64 and women's long jump T64 events at the World Para Athletics Championships and the World Para Athletics European Championships.
+She won the gold medal in both her events at the 2023 World Para Athletics Championships held in Paris, France and in both events at the 2021 World Para Athletics European Championships held in Bydgoszcz, Poland.

 Early life

-A few days before her 17th birthday, in December 2012, she contracted a bacterial blood infection which hindered blood flow to her extremities.
+A few days before her 17th birthday, in December 2012, Jong contracted a bacterial blood infection which hindered blood flow to her extremities.
 As a result, her right leg had to be amputated below the knee as well as part of her left foot and the top halves of eight fingers.
-Dutch para-snowboarder Bibian Mentel coached her during her rehabilitation.
-The following year, she also had her left leg amputated below the knee, at her request, as she was unable to use it properly.
+Dutch para snowboarder Bibian Mentel coached her during her rehabilitation.
+The following year, Jong also had her left leg amputated below the knee, at her request, as she was unable to use it properly.

-In 2013, she attended a talent day for Paralympic sports organised by NOC*NSF where she met Guido Bonsen who later became her coach.
+In 2013, Jong attended a talent day for Paralympic sports organised by NOC*NSF where she met Guido Bonsen who later became her coach.